LiamJCates/Programming-Notes/Algorithms/Analysis/IntroductionToAlgorithmAnalysis.md

-                              Platform Independence
+## Platform Independence

 How is Algorithm Analysis platform independent?
 Ultimately, Algorithm Analysis allows for the comparison of algorithms without implementing them.

 In order to analyze algorithms in a formal framework, we need a model of computation.

+Before we can analyze an algorithm, we must model the implementation technology, including the resources and their costs

-Most typically we use the Uniform Cost Model.
+A computational model, real or imaginary, is a device that is used to perform instructions of the algorithm An algorithms execution specifics is determined by the computational model used Most typically we use the Uniform Cost Model.

 Uniform Cost Model characteristics:
 ○ Sequential execution: